Key points:

 But, Roth IRAs are not for everybody.
 In fact, if your income is over the IRS threshold, you might not be able to contribute to a Roth IRA unless you use the “backdoor.”

-Bryan Hasling is a Certified Financial Planner (CFP) and an Enrolled Agent.
+Bryan Hasling is a Certified Financial Planner and an Enrolled Agent.
 He helps ambitious professionals and successful families reach financial independence.

 His specialties include retirement planning with ongoing tax guidance and investment management.
 Most of his clients are in the SF Bay Area (where he works) and Texas (where he’s from).